octref/vuetypes/README.md

 I'm not sure if we want this.
 Although we could provide a `link` field in the spec for each component / attribute and easily achieve this in the editor.

+### Distribution of the VueTypes JSON

+After building a JSON following the spec, you have two options to distribute it:

+- Put it in the NPM module you are publishing, and add a key `vueTypes` that points to the path of the file.
+Benefit is the JSON always has the right version.
+- Publish it a `VerilyTyped`, which can automatically publish it to `vuetypes`.
+(I don't know if this is worth the hassle)